 When Congress changed its approach to raising the debt limit in 2013 by suspending it until a future date rather than merely raising it to a certain amount, it complicated and extended the impact on the money markets.
-This reflects the intersection of two factors.
-First, the Treasury is required by debt ceiling legislation to have a cash balance when the suspension expires and the debt ceiling is reestablished equal to the amount it had on hand when the debt ceiling was originally suspended.
-Second, the Treasury has, over time, implemented a strategy of maintaining larger cash balances as a matter of prudent policy.
-The former is a feature lawmakers devised to prevent the Treasury from issuing excess debt to build a large cash cushion before debt ceiling reestablishment, which would extend the time the government could operate before the debt limit began to bind.
-The latter was a decision in May 2015 by the Treasury, aware of the risk of events that could cause disruptions to the broader financial system and the Treasury's auction capabilities, to begin holding a larger minimum level of cash-one generally sufficient to cover one week of outflows in the Treasury general account.
+This is largely because the Treasury is required by debt ceiling legislation to have a relatively lower cash balance when the suspension expires and the debt ceiling is reestablished.
+This is a feature lawmakers devised to prevent the Treasury from issuing excess debt to build a large cash cushion before debt-ceiling reestablishment, which would extend the time the government could operate before the debt limit began to bind.
+The cash balance was expected to be drawn down to the amount on hand when the debt ceiling was originally suspended, typically an amount near zero.
+More recently the Treasury has concluded that a somewhat higher balance (i.e., not near-zero) is consistent with its statutory obligations, and so the cash draw down leading into debt ceiling reestablishment, and the related impact on treasury bill supply, has not been as severe